Han dynasty: Western Han (202 BC – 9 AD)

 The government monopolies were eventually repealed when a political faction known as the Reformists gained greater influence in the court.
 The Reformists opposed the Modernist faction that had dominated court politics in Emperor Wu's reign and during the subsequent regency of Huo Guang.
 The Modernists argued for an aggressive and expansionary foreign policy supported by revenues from heavy government intervention in the private economy.
+The Han also copied the Qin's centralized administration but emphasized meritocracy and virtue.
 The Reformists, however, overturned these policies, favouring a cautious, non-expansionary approach to foreign policy, frugal budget reform, and lower tax-rates imposed on private entrepreneurs.

 Wang Mang's reign and civil war

 These rammed earth ruins of a granary in Hecang Fortress, located approximately 11 km northeast of the Western Han-era Yumen Pass, were built during the Western Han (202 BC – 9 AD) and was significantly rebuilt during the Western Jin (280–316 AD).